Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: System Model

+with the path-loss exponent $\alpha > 2$, and $G_t$ is a proportionality constant.
+The wireless nodes control their transmit power in order to achieve a target received power relative to path loss at their closest base station, subject to a maximum power constraint, $P_M$ as follows

+where $r_{ti}$ is the distance between the $i$-th wireless node and its closest base station.
+Let the limiting probability density function (PDF) of $P_i$ be denoted by $f_P(p)$ and $E[P^{\frac{2}{\alpha}}]$ be its expected value raised to the power $\frac{2}{\alpha}$.

-We further assume that the representative receiver has an array of $N$ antenna elements and each wireless node has an isotropic antenna.
-We assume frequency-flat fading with circularly symmetric complex Gaussian channel coefficients between all pairs of antennas.
-Let $\mathbf{y}$ be an $N$-element vector of sampled received signals at the $N$ antennas of the representative receiver.
-Let the $(n+1) \times 1$ vector $\mathbf{x}$ contain the transmitted signals from node-1 and the $n$ interferers with entries normalized to unit power, and the $N \times 1$ vector $\mathbf{w}$ contain zero-mean, IID complex Gaussian noise terms of variance $\bar{\sigma}^2$ denoted by $\mathcal{CN}(0,\bar{\sigma}^2)$ .
+We assume frequency-flat fading with independent, circularly symmetric complex Gaussian channel coefficients between all pairs of antennas.
+Let $\mathbf{y} \in \mathbb{C}^{N\times 1}$ be the vector of sampled received signals at the $N$ antennas of the representative receiver at a given sampling time, and $\mathbf{w}\in \mathbb{C}^{N\times 1}$ contain zero-mean, i.i.d. complex Gaussian noise terms of variance ${\sigma}^2$ denoted by $\mathcal{CN}(0,{\sigma}^2)$ .
 This system can be represented by the following equation:

-where the $N \times (n+1)$ matrix $\mathbf{H}$ is the channel matrix whose $ij$-th entry is the channel coefficient between transmitting node $j$ and antenna element $i$ of the receiver.
-Let the $i$-th column of $\mathbf{H}$ equal $\sqrt{p_{i}}\mathbf{g}_{i}$ where $\mathbf{g}_i$ has IID $\mathcal{CN}(0,1)$ entries.
-Thus, $\mathbf{g}_i$ captures the Rayleigh fading and $p_i$ captures the combined transmit power and path loss associated with node-$i$.
-We assume that the base stations use linear Minimum-Mean-Square-Error (MMSE) estimators, and the transmitting nodes use Gaussian codebooks resulting in Gaussian interference.
-Note that the linear MMSE receiver is the optimal linear receiver for Gaussian signals as it maximizes the Signal-to-Interference-plus-Noise-Ratio (SINR) (e.g. see \cite{TseHanly}) which maximizes the spectral efficiency.

-For technical reasons, we assume a noise power $\bar{\sigma}^2$ that is a function of $N$ as follows:

-where $\sigma^2$ is a constant.
-This assumption enables the asymptotic analysis of the SINR as $N\to\infty$.
-Without this assumption, as $N\to\infty$, the MMSE receiver will suppress interference to levels comparable to the thermal noise which results in a system that is not interference limited.
-Defining the thermal noise power as in \eqref{Eqn:BarSigmaDef} makes the thermal noise power increase at the correct rate such that the system remains interference-limited.
-Note that while this assumption is necessary to make precise statements about the SINR, it is does not impact the approximations to the SINR and spectral efficiency in interference-limited regime which is the focus of this work.